rsyslog/rsyslog/source/imptcp.rst

 -  **Address** <name>
     On multi-homed machines, specifies to which local address the listerner should be bound.
+-  **defaultTZ** <timezone-info>
+    This is an **experimental** parameter; details may change at any time and it may also be discoutinued without any early warning.
+    Permits to set a default timezone for this listener.
+This is useful when working with legacy syslog (RFC3164 et al) residing in different timezones.
+If set it will be used as timezone for all messages **that do not contain timezone info**.
+Currently, the format **must** be "+/-hh:mm", e.g. "-05:00", "+01:30".
+Other formats, including TZ names (like EST) are NOT yet supported.
+Note that consequently no daylight saving settings are evaluated when working with timezones.
+   If an invalid format is used, "interesting" things can happen, among them malformed timestamps and rsyslogd segfaults.
+This will obviously be changed at the time this feature becomes non-experimental.
 -  **RateLimit.Interval** [number] - (available since 7.3.1) specifies
    the rate-limiting interval in seconds.
 Default value is 0, which turns off rate limiting.
 Set it to a number of seconds (5 recommended) to activate rate-limiting.
 -  **RateLimit.Burst** [number] - (available since 7.3.1) specifies the
    rate-limiting burst in number of messages.
 Default is 10,000.
+-  **compression.mode**\ *mode*
+    *mode* is one of "none" or "stream:always".
+It is the counterpart to the compression modes set in `omfile <omfile.html>`_.
+Please see it's documentation for details.

 **Caveats/Known Bugs:**